 - Every six weeks, the packager must be updated.

-- A shared storage filesystem that is persistent across all amppackager instances in the same data centre.
+- A shared storage filesystem that is persistent across all amppackager instances in the same data center.

 - The amppackager-running system must be able to send outgoing network requests to: